ricardobvicentini/frontend-mentor-JS/article-preview-component/README-template.md

-# Frontend Mentor - FAQ accordion solution
+# Frontend Mentor - Article preview component solution

-This is a solution to the [FAQ accordion challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
+This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents